kfutrowsky/kfutrowsky.github.io/_pages/interests.md

 Science Policy
 ===
 I've been interested in science policy almost as long as I have been interested in astronomy.
-While curiosity alone is reason enough to study black holes, I have always felt that my work lacked the potential to do true good for humanity beyond provide inspiration.
+While curiosity alone is reason enough to study black holes, I have always felt that my work lacked the potential to do true good for humanity beyond feeding that curiosity.
 Working in science policy seems to be a way that I can apply my love and knowledge of science to topics that may have a greater impact on humanity, such as nuclear nonproliferation and clean energy, among others.

 <p>
     <img src="/images/capitol.jpg" alt>